-MN.6.3 Referral Requirements (GPs, Medical Practitioners, Psychiatrists or Paediatricians to Clinical Psychologists for Psychological Therapy) Referrals
+MN.6.3 Referral Requirements (GPs, Medical Practitioners, Psychiatrists or Paediatricians to Clinical Psychologists for Psychological Therapy) Referrals items 293 through 370; while for consultant physician paediatricians the eligible services are consultant physician attendance items 110 through 133.

 Patients must be referred for psychological therapy services by a GP or medical practitioner managing the patient under a GP Mental Health Treatment Plan (GP items 2700, 2701, 2715, 2717 or medical practitioner items 272, 276, 281, 282), or a referred psychiatrist assessment and management plan (item 291); on referral from a psychiatrist or a paediatrician; or a Health Care Home shared care plan.